Developer Guide

 Intrexx data groups

-Intrexx data groups automatically receive the name "XDATAGROUP" followed by a random key to avoid a name being given twice.
+Intrexx data groups are automatically given the name "XDATAGROUP" when they are created, followed by a random key to avoid duplicate naming.

 File data groups

-When creating a file data field, a child data group is created automatically.
-The data groups receive the label "XFILEDATAGROUP" followed by a random key.
+When a data field with the data type "File" is created, a subordinate data group is also created automatically.
+This data group is given the name "XFILEDATAGROUP", followed by a random key.
 Name these groups with the same logic as the standard data groups.

 System data groups

-System data groups should be named in the same way as Intrexx data groups.
-Their name should always end with "SETTING".
+The naming of system data groups should be analogous to the Intrexx data groups.
+The name should always end with "SETTING".

 External data groups

-External data groups connected to Intrexx standard data groups (e.g. DSUSER, DSOBJECT, etc.) or the application's own data groups do not need to be renamed.
+For external data groups with a connection to Intrexx standard data groups (e.g. DSUSER, DSOBJECT, etc.) or to the Intrexx data groups in the application, no renaming is required.

-It should however be noted that there are no database-specific prefixes in the data group definition (dbo.<data group name>) but rather just the data group name in block capitals.
+Please ensure that there are no database-specific prefixes in the data group definition (e.g. dbo.<data group name>), only the pure data group name in capital letters.

 Data fields

-The appropriate naming of data fields is also important if applications are modified or expanded later and if accesses are executed via SQL statements in Velocity or Groovy.
+The appropriate naming of data fields is also important if applications are later modified or expanded and accessed via SQL statements in Velocity or Groovy.
 The legibility and also the internal use of the application play a role here.

 Field names

-The names of Intrexx data fields consist of a type key followed by the title that was recorded when the data field or the respective element was created (e.g. “STR_TITLE_6A585D30").
-Here, umlauts will be transformed and the field name is shortened to 30 characters if necessary.
+The names of Intrexx data fields consist of a type key followed by the title that was entered when the data field or the respective element was created (e.g. "STR_TITEL_6A585D30").
+Umlauts are converted and the field name is shortened to 30 characters if necessary.
 Field names should be defined as follows to avoid using SQL keywords and to achieve an optimal legibility:

 1. maximum length of the column name should be 30 characters